donaldjohn/docker-book-2019-docker-in-action-2nd/part 1 process isolation and environment independent computing/2 running software in container/6_environment-agnostic-durable-containers/README.md

 Several such init systems could be used inside a container.

 The most popular include `runit`, `Yelp/dumb-init`, `tini`, `supervisord`, and `tianon/gosu`.

+# Startup scripts

+Startup scripts are an important part of building durable containers and can always be combined with Docker restart policies to take advantage of the strengths of each.

+Running startup scripts as PID 1 is problematic when the script fails to meet the expectations that Linux has for init systems.